flutter/website/src/get-started/fwe/state-management.md

 This page explores many aspects of state management, including:

 * Using a StatefulWidget
-* Share state between widgets using constructors, InheritedWidget, and callbacks
+* Sharing state between widgets using constructors, InheritedWidget, and callbacks
 * Using Listenables to notify other widgets when something changes
 * Using MVVM for your application's architecture